Fundamental Factorization of a GLSM, Part I: Construction: Construction of a projective embedding

 \subsection{Quasi-projective embeddings}

 Fix $g$ and $r$ in the stable range, i.e., satisfying $2g-2 + r > 0$.
 We will denote by $\sKbar_{g, r}(\Xrig, d)$ the moduli stack of degree $d$ stable maps from families of $r$-pointed, genus $g$ twisted curves (Definition~\ref{d:twistedcurves}) to the Deligne--Mumford stack $\Xrig$.
 Following the notation in \cite{AGV}, we use $\sKbar$ to emphasize that the gerbe markings may not have sections.
 The corresponding moduli stack in which the gerbe markings do have sections will be denoted $\sMbar_{g,r}(\Xrig, d)$.
 Note that when $\Xrig$ is a smooth variety, these two moduli stacks are identical.
+More generally $\sMbar_{g,r}(\Xrig, d)$ may be defined as the fiber product of the gerbe markings over $\sKbar_{g, r}(\Xrig, d)$ (See \cite[Section~6.1.3]{AGV}).

 In this subsection, following an idea in \cite{CKGWall}, we construct a closed immersion of $\sKbar_{g, r}(\Xrig, d)$ into a smooth Deligne--Mumford stack which, in turn, is an open substack of a stack satisfying Assumption $(\star)$ of \S\ref{ss:sc}.